-Bern's Steak House in Tampa, Florida, is an award-winning restaurant that has been satisfying carnivorous cravings for more than 60 years.
+Bern's Steak House in Tampa, Florida, has been an award-winning restaurant satisfying carnivorous cravings for over 60 years.
+Stepping into Bern's ruby-red lobby is like entering a bygone era.

 Every detail, from the plush velvet chairs to the antique paintings and gold-painted furniture, has been meticulously designed to leave a lasting impression.
+Regardless of the time of year, no natural light enters the space, as no windows exist.
+It's as if the restaurant is frozen in time.

 But there's more to Bern's than its ambiance; there are flavorful steaks aged in-house and cooked to order by skilled chefs who take pride in every cut and one of the world's largest private wine collections.
+Bern's Steak House was one of the restaurants my parents were most excited to introduce me and my brother to after they retired to the Tampa Bay area.

 My first experience at Bern's was with them in June 2013.
 Nearly ten years later, my dad, brother, and I returned for another great steak dinner.
+The atmosphere was as I'd remembered, albeit decorated for Christmas, and the place was packed.
+Reservations are a must for this Michelin-recommended restaurant.

 History

+Instead, the Laxers entered the restaurant business, beginning in 1953 with a luncheonette they bought called The Gator Juice Bar.
 After improving the space and expanding the menu and operating hours, they renamed their small restaurant Bern and Gert’s Little Midway.

 To accommodate their growing business, they acquired the Beer Haven bar at 1208 S Howard Avenue in South Tampa in 1956, took on investors, and ultimately launched Bern's Steak House.

-Over the many decades, Bern and Gert continued to expand their fine dining restaurant, growing it from one to eight dining rooms with a capacity of 350 guests.
+Over the many decades, Bern and Gert continued to expand their fine-dining restaurant, growing it from one to eight dining rooms with a capacity of 350 guests.
+The dining rooms were named after places the Berns visited in their travels (e.g., Bordeaux, Burgundy).

+Along the way, their reputation grew for delicious steaks, fresh vegetables, excellent service, and an award-winning wine list.
 Today, the restaurant sources as much of its produce as possible from Bern's farm, and microgreens are grown in the kitchen.
+While Bern and Gert have both passed away, their son, David Laxer, continues to run the family business.

-Not content to rest on existing accolades, the Laxers have expanded the business beyond Bern's with:
+Not content to rest on existing accolades, the Laxers have expanded the business beyond Bern's.
+All of the below places are within a block of Bern's Steak House on South Howard Avenue.

-- Haven - a New American restaurant.
+- Haven is a New American restaurant.

 Wine Cellar

+About 100,000 bottles are stored in the on-site wine cellar; tours have been given in the past, but they have paused them in recent years.
 I had the chance to see it for myself during a kitchen tour after our meal in 2013.
-Bern began the tours in the 1970s to show diners the work involved in preparing their meals and how to properly store wine.
+Bern began the tours in the 1970s to show diners the work involved in preparing their meals and how to store wine properly.

 Dinner at Bern's